 Why did you choose to work for Burke Williams?

-I went to a massage school in Bakersfield and one of my teachers used to work at Burke Williams in Torrance.
-He told me I was “Burke Williams material.”
-I had never heard of Burke Williams before, but I thought I would explore the idea once I was closer to graduating.
-It took me 15 months to get my Associate Degree in Massage and my instructor saw more in me than what I saw in myself.
+I first heard about Burke Williams from one of my instructors at massage school in Bakersfield.
+He had worked at Burke Williams in Torrance and told me I was “Burke Williams material.”
+I had never heard of the company before, but I trusted his insight.
+It took me 15 months to earn my Associate Degree in Massage, and throughout that time, he consistently saw more potential in me than what I saw in myself.

-As I prepared for my final interview, I found a YouTube video with Bill Armour, who founded Burke Williams with his wife Theresa.
-In the video he said something like “If you invest in us, we’ll invest in you.”
-It felt so personal.
-I liked that it had a family feel and wasn’t so corporate.
+I also found a YouTube video featuring Burke Williams co-founder, Bill Armour, who founded Burke Williams with his wife Theresa.
+He said something along the lines of, “If you invest in us, we’ll invest in you.”
+That really resonated with me.
+It felt genuine and family-oriented - something more personal than corporate.

-When I was hired at San Jose after my final interview I felt so honored and humbled to be part of such an amazing team.
-It never felt like a job.
-When I came to work, it was more than just performing massages, I was able to focus on the guest and help create an amazing experience for each person.
-I felt so welcomed by the San Jose family.
+When I got the job in San Jose, I felt so honored and humbled to be part of such an amazing team.
+It never felt like just a job.
+I wasn't just doing massage - I was helping create meaningful experiences for every guest.
+From day one, the San Jose team made me feel like family.

 How has your role evolved over the last 11 years?

-In December of 2015, about 2 years after I started, I was promoted to be the Regional Massage Trainer at the Union City training center.
-I would deliver the new hire and enhancement trainings for all massage therapists at our San Jose and San Francisco locations.
-After another two years, the trainings moved in-house so each spa would train their own therapists.
+In December of 2015, two years after joining, I was promoted to Regional Massage Trainer at the Union City training center, delivering new hire and enhancement trainings for all massage therapists at our San Jose and San Francisco locations.
+Two years later, the trainings moved in-house,giving me a chance to shift gears.

 In the Summer of 2017, I became the Massage Manager at Burke Williams in San Francisco.
 Though it was fun to meet all of the massage therapists as the Regional Trainer, I didn’t have the opportunity to see the therapists when they were done with my trainings.
-It was great to be part of a team again and actually get to know the therapists I had trained.
-The General Manager was an amazing mentor as I also learned more about the guest experience.
+It was great to be part of a team again and see the long-term growth of therapists I had trained.
+With guidance from an amazing General Manager, I began learning more about the guest experience and team leadership.
 This new role, with more support of a core team, allowed me to better develop my massage therapists and trainers.
 We were able to celebrate each other while also expanding our understanding of teamwork and creating an elevated experience for our guests.

-At one point I applied for the position of General Manager of Burke Williams in Hollywood.
-I was advised to get more guest experience before applying again.
-So, in the fall of 2018, I became the Guest Experience Manager of Burke Williams in San Jose.
+Later, I applied to become the General Manager of Burke Williams in Hollywood but was advised to get more guest experience.
+The feedback led me back to San Jose in the fall of 2018 when I became the Guest Experience Manager.
 It was awesome to be back in my home spa.
-This new role allowed me to challenge myself as I expanded my knowledge of the guest experience.
+This new role pushed me to grow in new ways.

-During the 2020 COVID pandemic, I had time to reflect on what I was most passionate about and I realized I missed massage.
-I spoke with our Chief Treatments Officer, Diane Hibbard about my feelings that summer.
-In the fall, as we were starting to navigate opening during a pandemic, the Massage Manager position in San Jose opened up.
+During the pandemic in 2020, I took time to reflect on what I was most passionate about and I realized I missed massage.
+I shared those feelings with our Chief Treatments Officer, Diane Hibbard.
+That fall, as we were starting to navigate opening during a pandemic, the Massage Manager position in San Jose opened up.
 I jumped at the opportunity.
 There was no one else to fill my role as Guest Experience Manager and we were also missing an Operations Manager.
 The General Manager and I creatively worked together to ensure our team and guests felt safe and supported as we navigated a new normal.

 In August of 2024, Bill and Theresa Armour, asked me if I would be interested in filling the General Manager position at the SimplyMassage by Burke Williams location in Marina Del Rey.
 This location focuses on giving guests an elevated massage experience for those who may not have time to relax in the spa.
 This opportunity would allow me to stay connected to my passion in massage while also utilizing my leadership strengths of developing teams and creating elevated experiences for guests.
 It was an offer to have the best of both worlds and I couldn’t pass it up.
 I’m so excited to be connected and part of the support to the teams in Southern California.